wilt-23/cherow/README.md

 ### Collecting comments

-Collecting comments works just the same way as for Acorn
+Collecting comments works just the same way as for Acorn.
 ```js

 // Function